 Keana Scott is a Physical Scientist in the Materials Measurement Science Division at the National Institute of Standards and Technology (NIST).
 Keana graduated from the California Institute of Technology in 1991 with a B.S. in Engineering and Applied Sciences.
 She completed her Ph.D. in Mechanical Engineering from the University of Pittsburgh in 1997 and earned an M.S. in Biotechnology from The Johns Hopkins University in 2006.
 After developing automation engineering solutions for Celera Genomics during their collaboration with NIH on the Human Genome Project, Keana advanced within Celera to lead a group of scientists involved in computational chemistry and proteomics, while also contributing to informatics and genomics projects within both Celera and Applied Biosystems.
-Keana joined NIST in April 2006 as a member of the Materials Measurement Science Division, and currently works on multi-modal bioimaging technique development and the microanalysis of biological materials using electron and ion beams.
+Keana joined NIST in April 2006 as a member of the Materials Measurement Science Division to work on multi-modal bioimaging technique development and the microanalysis of biological materials using electron and ion beams.
+Keana's current research focuses on the characterization of nanomaterials and nanomaterial release from consumer products and the development of compressive sensing approaches for electron and ion microscopy.

 Materials Measurement Science Division